wp-plugins/wp-facebook-like-ranking/readme.txt

 == Screenshots ==

-1. WordPress Facebook Like Ranking on theme's sidebar.
+1. A example of using WordPress Facebook Like Ranking.
 2. WordPress Facebook Like Ranking Stats panel.
-3. A example of using WordPress Facebook Like Ranking.

 == Changelog ==